heyjames/better-browsing/README.md

-Clean up websites using the Stylus Chrome Extension. bettertwitchchat-ffz.css should be used with the FrankerFaceZ Chrome extension.
-Some ublock origin rules aim to remove many of Twitch's distracting elements.
+Clean up websites using the Stylus Chrome Extension.
+Twitch should be used with the FrankerFaceZ Chrome extension.

 ### Update 10/31/2019
-Code needs to be cleaned up big time because Twitch's code has change a lot since this was created.
+Code needs to be cleaned up a lot because Twitch's code has change significantly since this was created.

 ### Twitch
 * MasterOverwatch pop-up/overlay